 As Dutch immigrants began to settle in the United States, they continued to make their olykoeks, where they were influenced by other cultures continued to morph into what we call doughnuts today.

-One solution to the gooey, uncooked center of the doughnut was to stuff it with fillings that did not require cooking but Hansen Gregory, an American ship captain, had another solution.
-In 1847 Gregory solved this problem by punching a hole in the center of the dough ball.
+The Dutch solution to the gooey, uncooked center of the doughnut was to stuff it with fillings that did not require cooking but Hansen Gregory, an American ship captain, had another solution.
+In 1847 Gregory punched a hole in the center of the dough ball before frying.
 The hole increased the surface area, exposure to the hot oil, and therefore eliminated the uncooked center.

 More colorful versions of Gregory’s invention of the doughnut hole include him impaling a doughnut on the ship’s steering wheel so that he could use both hands to steer, or the idea for the shape being delivered to him in a dream by angels.
 However Gregory came up with putting a hole in the middle of his olykoek, he is the man credited with inventing the classic hole-in-the-middle shape.

 The origin of the name “doughnut” is also highly debated.
 Some say it refers to the nuts that were placed inside of the ball of dough to prevent the uncooked center while others claim it refers to “dough knots” which were another popular shape for the olykoeks.

 The first written record of the word “doughnut” is in Washington Irving’s 1809 publication, A History of New York.
 By the early 1900’s, many had shortened the word to “donut.”
 Today, “doughnut” and “donut” are used interchangeably in the English language.